sagemath/trac_to_gh/Issue 9267.md

 # Issue 9267: Update the charge statistic on words

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9267

 Original creator: jbandlow